 Herbs gardening has become increasingly popular, as people put more and more focus on nutritious, delicious, and fresh meals.
 Herbs are some of the easiest plants to grow and they grow effusively.
-Plus, dried herbs can last well past their harvesting.
+Plus, dried herbs, when processed and stored properly, can last well past their harvesting.
 Most require very little maintenance unless you have the notion of planting a tidy four-square decorative herb garden.
-You can find many of them in retail stores or online.
-Most herbs are not tidy and the plants are meant for use, not decoration.
+You can find many herb plants and seeds in garden nurseries, retail stores and online.

 What Is an Herb?

 For the most part, the term herb is not definitive.
-Some sources consider herbs plants that do not develop woody stems.
+Some sources consider them plants that do not develop woody stems.
 Others consider any plant used for medicinal, culinary, or aromatic qualities to be an herb.
 That's a pretty broad definition.
-And where do so-called herbs like lavender, rosemary, and sage fit in, with their woody stems?
+It is generally accepted that herbs are those plants used for their roots, leaves, green stems and flowers.

 It's best not to spend too much time debating what is or is not an herb.
 For most herb growers, it comes down to a plant that can be used either for cooking, medicinally or practically, like plants used to make dye or perfume.
 Even then, the list is almost endless.
 Most common garden plants like iris, sunflowers, marigolds, Joe Pye weed, and even sweet peppers make it onto someone's list.
 And whether or not you would consider hops as medicinal, they too are herbs.
-You have to approach the topic of herb gardening with an open mind.
+It is best to approach the topic of herb gardening with an open mind.

 Why Plant an Herb Garden?

 Herb gardening, like defining the word herb, all comes down to what you want to do with the plants you grow.
 If you want to dye yarn, or make ointments or potpourri or cook like a chef, you'll want to grow plants to suit that need.
 Having a designated herb garden makes its care and harvesting more convenient.
 It is by no means the only way or even the best way to grow herbs.
 You could always simply intermingle these plants throughout other garden beds or improvise according to your space and needs.